Oskang09/digdata/README.md

 - 1.0.13 Only publish to npm
 - 1.0.14 Fix security alerts
 - 1.0.15 Feature Pipe Symbol
+- 1.0.16 Error when 'second parameteres' is undefined

 # Maintainers & Contributors